ANU-CHEEKI-BREEKI/app-store-connect-prices-localizer/README.md

 -

-    list
+    list [-l] [-v]

-        usage: list [--app-id {your-app-id}] [--base-territory {territory-code}] [--iap {iap-product-id}] [-v] [-p] [-l] list all IAP in project (NOT subscriptions) --iap  iap product id (foe example crystals_1 or com.company.game.crystals_1) get prices for only one iap product (to not spam your console with data) -p  print base prices
-        -p  print localized prices
-        -v  verbose logs
+    description:
+            Lists all One-time products in the project, and their prices for specified region.

+    options:
+    -p                           Include pricing
+    -l                           Include local pricing for all regions.
+Only if -p is specified -v                           Include detailed verbose output

 -

-    localize
-        usage: localize [--app-id {your-app-id}] [--base-territory {territory-code}] [--default-prices {path-to-prices.json}] [--local-percentages {local-percentages.json}] [--iap {iap-product-id}] [-v] for each iap (NOT subscriptions) set local prices as percentage of base territory price --default-prices  path to json with default prices for base territory used to run 'restore' command internally to reset all prices and get valid localized prices as 100% from base price
-        --local-percentages  path to json with percentages for each country will set local prices as basePrice * percentage --iap  iap product id (foe example crystals_1 or com.company.game.crystals_1) get prices for only one iap product (to not spam your console with data)
+    localize [--prices <path-to-default-prices.json>] [--localized-template <path-to-localized-template.json>] [-v] [-l]

+    description:
+            Recalculates prices for all regions based on the default currency price provided in your JSON config and localized prices template.

+    options:
+    --prices <path>              Specifies path to json with default prices in default currency.
+If not specified, used path from global config json.
+    --localized-template <path>  Specifies path to json with percentages for each region that needs to be localized.
+Default path is:
+                                ./configs/localized-prices-template.json
+    -v                           Include additional verbose output
+    -l                           Include local pricing for all regions

 -

-    restore
+    restore [--prices <path-to-default-prices.json>] [-v] [-l]

-        usage: restore [--app-id {your-app-id}] [--base-territory {territory-code}] [--default-prices {path-to-prices.json}] [--iap {iap-product-id}] [-v] for each iap (NOT subscriptions) set base territory price (app store should recalculate ALL local prices based on 100% base price)
-        --iap  iap product id (foe example crystals_1 or com.company.game.crystals_1) get prices for only one iap product (to not spam your console with data)
+    description:
+            Recalculates prices for all regions based on the default currency price provided in your JSON config.

+    options:
+    -v                           Include additional verbose output
+    -l                           Include local pricing for all regions

 ---